 Grammar should be taught as part of a text (ideally from a class reader or a short story/poem).
-Grammar can be practised through games
+Grammar can be practised through games as well as talk activities such as Alien Sentences.

 The following 6 stage structure can be followed to help plan a grammar lesson: